 Jay currently serves on the House Appropriations, Transportation, and Counties, Cities, and Towns committees, having previously served on the General Laws and Finance committees.
 He is the chairman of the House Transportation subcommittee on Motor Vehicles.
 Jay also serves on the Commission on Youth, the Criminal Justice Services Board, and the Commission on Electric Utility Regulation.

 Jay completed his undergraduate studies at the College of William and Mary, where he was double major in Government and History.
 Jay worked in finance in New York before returning to the Commonwealth to obtain his law degree at the University of Virginia.

 Jay currently practices law in Norfolk, where he is a partner with Bischoff Martingayle P.C.

-Jay and his fiance Mavis reside in the Larchmont neighborhood of Norfolk.
+Jay and his wife Mavis reside in the Larchmont neighborhood of Norfolk.
 They are members of the Basilica of St. Mary of the Immaculate Conception.